 You can start this hike either from the Shannon Falls parking lot, or you can start from The Stawamus Chief parking lot.
 Both are clearly marked on the Sea to Sky highway as you drive north towards downtown Squamish.
 The Stawamus Chief lot has more parking available, but I recommend starting at Shannon Falls.
 The hike will be slightly longer, but it’s worth it to get an up-close view of Shannon Falls and to avoid a short section of the busy Chief Trail.

 With the opening of the Sea to Sky Gondola in 2014, the trail beyond Upper Shannon Falls was extended, giving you the option of carrying on all the way to the Summit Lodge.
 The Upper Shannon Falls trail now represents the bottom section of the larger Sea to Summit Trail, and is seeing a big uptick in popularity among hikers.
 This trail is no longer a little-known gem.
 Most people now take the trail all the way to the summit lodge, and take the gondola back down.

-Upper Shannon Falls Hike Summary
+Upper Shannon Falls Hike Stats

 Distance is from Shannon Falls parking lot (not Stawamus Chief parking lot)